- Beauty & Personal Care

 What is the core composition of SPC flooring?

 SPC flooring stands for Stone Plastic Composite flooring.
-It consists of a robust core layer made from a blend of natural limestone powder, polyvinyl chloride, and stabilisers.
+It consists of a robust core layer made from a blend of natural limestone powder, polyvinyl chloride, and stabilizers.
 This unique composition gives SPC flooring its impressive durability and water resistance.

 How resistant is SPC flooring to scratches and dents?